Build a winning sales force by giving your team a tool to live by

 In the draft for your outline, use the main subjects you want to cover as chapter headings, then list important points or steps as subheads.
 For example

 Chapter 4: Keeping Consistent Sales Records

 Detail what you sell

-Your sales force can't sell a product it doesn't understand, or about which it can't answer questions.
-Be sure to cover in detail, among other things: product features and benefits, sales volume, production cost, wholesale and retail price, manufacturing specifications, potential defects and return policies.
+Your sales force can't sell a product it doesn't understand.
+Be sure to cover in detail, among other things the product features and benefits, sales volume, production cost, wholesale and retail price, manufacturing specifications, potential defects, and return policies.

 Explain to whom you sell

-To be effective, your sales reps must know who to target.
-Help them develop actionable leads with information on: customer demographics (gender, age, income, etc.) and psychographics (lifestyle and personality), current and potential clients, consumer expectations and market potential.
+Your sales reps must know whom to target.
+Help them develop actionable leads with information on customer demographics (gender, age, income, etc.) and psychographics (lifestyle and personality), current and potential clients, consumer expectations, and market potential.
 This information, along with other details provided in a sales manual, is subject to change.
 Consistent updating is vital for an effective sales manual.
 Cloud-based sales manuals are preferred, since you can easily update them.

 Outline how you sell

 By detailing your sales methodology, values and procedures, you'll enable your sales team to maximize conversion rates of prospects to customers.
-Find out what works with your customers - including your preferred method of contact and how you collect sales leads - and continually update your manual as needed.
+Find out what works with your customers, including your preferred method of contact and how you collect sales leads, and continually update your manual as needed.
 Include resources that the team members can access to follow your company's preferred sales strategies.
 Multimedia formats are popular with modern sales manuals.
 Consider including outbound links to videos that demonstrate examples of a successful sales interaction.
 This is an improvement over including too many sales scripts that lack personality.

 Describe where you sell